 EZO AssetSonar overview

-• Hardware Asset Lifecycle Management – Supports tracking physical assets from acquisition through maintenance and retirement, including warranty and service history.
+Hardware Asset Lifecycle Management – Supports tracking physical assets from acquisition through maintenance and retirement, including warranty and service history, with automated workflows for provisioning and decommissioning.

-• Asset discovery – Automatically imports hardware data through network-based discovery and integrations with endpoint management platforms, reducing reliance on manual asset entry.
+Asset discovery – Automatically imports hardware data through agent-based discovery, network scanning, and integrations with endpoint management platforms, reducing reliance on manual asset entry.

-• Audit and compliance tracking – Maintains consolidated asset records to support internal audits and external compliance requirements.
+Audit and compliance tracking – Maintains consolidated asset records and scan-based audits to support internal and external compliance requirements.

-• Barcode, QR code, and RFID tracking – Enables check-in and check-out of hardware assets using scannable identifiers through mobile applications.
+Barcode, QR code, and RFID tracking – Enables check-in and check-out of hardware assets using scannable identifiers through mobile applications available on iOS and Android.

 Best for